tempelaar-team/qc_lab/docs/user_guide/models/holstein_model.rst

 The Holstein Lattice Model is a nearest-neighbor tight-binding model combined with an idealized optical phonon that interacts via a
 Holstein coupling.
 The current implementation accommodates a single electronic particle and is described in detail in `Krotz et al. 2021 <https://doi.org/10.1063/5.0053177>`_
 .

-The quantum-classical Hamiltonian of the Holstein model is:
+The quantum Hamiltonian of the Holstein model is a nearest-neighbor tight-binding model

 .. math::